 There are two very different types of whirlpools that are commonly seen in water, and it's important to differentiate between the two.
 The most common is a suction vortex, seen when you pull the plug in a bathtub or sink.
 All the water moves toward the drain, and when it collides in the middle, its momentum is converted to angular momentum and a vortex forms.
 A vortex is nature's way for an agitated fluid to seek its lowest energy state.

 We've discussed the physics of vortices before on Skeptoid, but we didn't discuss whether they actually suck you down.
 They don't, really.
 This is a huge misconception.
 The hole in the center of a whirlpool is not the result of water moving downward, but of water moving outward.
 As it rushes around the vortex going faster at the center, its momentum tries to carry it in a straight line, away from the center.
-Centripetal force pushes the water away from the center of the whirlpool.
+The centrifugal effect pushes the water away from the center of the whirlpool.
 At the surface, where water pressure is least, its possible for a hole to form.
-But deeper, as water pressure counteracts the centripetal force, the hole gets smaller, so we end up with a funnel shape.
+But deeper, as increasing water pressure imposes a higher centripetal force to close that central hole, the hole gets smaller, so we end up with a funnel shape.
 There is no downward current.

 This is better illustrated in the second type of whirlpool, which is the type of the Maelstrom of legend.
 Rather than the agitating force being an outward flow through a drain at the bottom, the agitating force is two opposing currents colliding.
 This is a constant input of energy, which the water must disspel.
 A vortex is the most efficient way for this to happen.
 Most maelstroms around the world are of this type, caused by river currents or tidal currents.
 Depending on a number of factors, such as the size of the body of water and the speed of the differential, the vortices might be small or large, many or few.
 A ship pulling away from a dock might create a lot of little fast vortices, while a tide churning through a large inlet might create one huge slow one.